Wudang Sanfeng Tai Chi and Qigong in the Ozarks!

 with Jason Salgado

-Jason is a eleven year student of 15th generation Wudang San Feng Kung Fu Master Zhong Xuechao
+Jason is a fourteen year student of 15th generation Wudang Sanfeng Kung Fu Master Zhong Xuechao

 a.k.a.
 Master Bing (www.WudangDao.com).
 He began training Wudang Qigong and Taiji (tai chi) with Master

-Originally from Southern California, Jason moved to Eureka Springs with his wife in Winter 2016 on a small
+Originally from Southern California, Jason moved to Eureka Springs with his chef wife in Winter 2016 to a small

-homestead with their three dogs, chickens, organic garden and a small AirBnB/Lodging just outside of town.
+homestead with their three dogs, chickens, organic garden, fishing guide business and a small AirBnB/Lodging just outside of town.

 In 2019, he brought Master Bing to Northwest Arkansas for the first time for Qigong and Taiji seminars

-Jason is also a practitioner of Wing Chun Kung Fu (Ip Family/Samuel Kwok lineage) and an thirteen year
+Jason is also a practitioner of Wing Chun Kung Fu (Ip Family/Samuel Kwok lineage) and a sixteen year

 student and disciple of Sifu Bryan Talbot of West Coast Wing Chun in Long Beach, CA (www.WestCoastWingChun.com).